-Nihongo So Matome book series – I use these for N2 and N3 grammar.
+Nihongo So Matome book series – I use these for N2 and N3 grammar and vocabulary.
 They’re featured in almost all of my book review videos, hehe.

-Tobira Gateway to Advanced Japanese – Useful for advanced learners.
+Tobira Gateway to Advanced Japanese – Seriously one of the best books for upper intermediate to advanced learners.
 Each chapter has interesting content related to Japanese culture and life.

 すぐに使える 日本語会話超ミニフレーズ200 – Conversational phrases to sound more natural in Japanese.
 This book is for intermediate learners

 Books for JLPT N2

 - Japanese on Master Ling for a simple app with audio

 - JA Sensei – good app for those who like comprehensive notes and background.
 Also available in French!

 - Clozemaster is awesome for quick phrases and a fun, gamified experience.

 - Obenkyo is a really rad app (only for Android, heh sorry iOS peeps) which starts you from the basics of hiragana and katakana and moves you up to different JLPT levels.
 I mostly use it to recognize kanji.

 - By far the best app to train your Japanese with (2000 kanji and 6000 vocab words) is WaniKani.
 You use spaced repetition to move through all the different levels of Kanji and it doesn’t let you move on if you haven’t learnt the kanji to a good enough level – pretty good for motivation!